noahlevenson/passerby/README.md

 [Free Food](https://freefood.is) is an effort to reverse this trend by providing an **open, interoperable, decentralized protocol for solving local resource problems.** Local food delivery is the first problem we're tackling.
 But our long term goal is to eventually power many different kinds of decentralized location-based applications &mdash; from car services, to dating and matchmaking, to aggregated local retail shopping.

 ### :handbag: Portability as a design requirement
+*libfood is written from scratch, in portable JavaScript, with zero dependencies.*

 Ever seen those tablet devices in a restaurant kitchen?
 Restaurant owners are accustomed to apps that run on mobile devices.
 But hungry people shouldn't be expected to download a mobile app to order food.
 Thus, a mandatory objective of this implementation is to ensure portability across a variety of disparate JS runtimes.

 |JS Runtime  |Compatible?|Dependencies|Notes                                                    |